tokio-rs/tracing/tokio-trace-serde/README.md

 ```

 After you implement your `Subscriber`, you can use your `tokio-trace`
-subscriber, `JsonSubscriber` in the above example, to record serialized
+subscriber (`JsonSubscriber` in the above example) to record serialized
 trace data.

 ## License